Noderrxyz/noderr-landing/LANDING_PAGE_CONTENT.md

 For years, the promise of decentralized finance has been accompanied by staggering APYs, often exceeding 1,000%.
 However, these returns are frequently fueled by inflationary token emissions, creating a cycle of dilution that erodes long-term value.
 Protocols print new tokens to pay rewards, attracting liquidity in the short term but ultimately leading to hyperinflation and the collapse of token value.
 This model is fundamentally unsustainable, rewarding early speculators at the expense of long-term holders and creating a system where the yield source is the very instrument being devalued.

-Noderrrr was built on a different premise: **real yields must come from real economic activity.**
+Noderr was built on a different premise: **real yields must come from real economic activity.**

 **Visuals**:
 - A simple chart showing a declining token price against a rising token supply (labeled "The Inflationary Death Spiral").
-- A contrasting chart showing a stable token supply with a steady, non-volatile yield (labeled "The Noderrrr Model: Sustainable Revenue").
+- A contrasting chart showing a stable token supply with a steady, non-volatile yield (labeled "The Noderr Model: Sustainable Revenue").

 ---
-## 3. The Noderrrr Engine: A New Economic Primitive
+## 3. The Noderr Engine: A New Economic Primitive

 **Section Headline**: